csinva/csinva.github.io/_notes/ml/deep_learning.md

 - feedforward NNs have no memory so we introduce recurrent NNs
 - able to have memory
-- could theoretically unfold the network and train with backprop
 - truncated - limit number of times you unfold
 - $state_{new} = f(state_{old},input_t)$
 - ex. $h_t = tanh(W h_{t-1}+W_2 x_t)$